matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     extended in future to declare additional parents, but more investigation into appropriate semantics is needed.

-This structure means that rooms can end up with multiple parents.
-This implies that the room will appear multiple times in the room list hierarchy.
+This structure means that rooms can end up appearing multiple times in the room list hierarchy, given they can be children of multiple different spaces.

 In a typical hierarchy, we expect *both* parent->child and child->parent relationships to exist, so that the space can be discovered from the room, and